Group Therapy

 FIND YOUR PEOPLE AND YOUR VOICE IN OUR THERAPY GROUPS

-As we finalize the group topics and schedules, please let us know what types of groups you’re interested in and your availability.
+As we finalize future group topics and schedules, we would love to hear from you.
+Let us know what types of groups you would be interested in attending and what days and times work best for your schedule.

-Groups will be held in person at 1529 Danforth Avenue, with virtual options available when needed.
+Future groups are planned to be held in person at 1529 Danforth Avenue, with virtual options available when appropriate.

 SOCIAL ANXIETY AND ADHD